lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 ![Text Quad coordinates](text_quad_coords.png)

-Why do we use screen coordinates ?
+Why do we use screen coordinates?
 First of all, because we will be rendering 2D objects in our HUD and often is more handy to use them, and secondly because we will use an orthographic projection in order to draw them.
 We will explain what is an orthographic projection later on.

 The `TextItem` class is completed with other methods to get the text and to change it at run time.
 Whenever the text is changed, we need to clean up the previous VAOs \(stored in the `Mesh` instance\) and create a new one.
-We do not need to destroy the texture, so we have created a new method in the `Mesh` class to just remove that data.
+We do not need to destroy the texture, so we have created a new method in the `Mesh` class just to remove that data.

 ```java
 public String getText() {